The Poseidon Adventure (1972 film): Plot

-The SS Poseidon, an ocean liner slated for retirement, travels from New York City to Athens.
-Despite safety concerns from Captain Harrison, the new owner's representative insists he go full speed to save money, preventing Poseidon from taking on ballast.
+The SS Poseidon, an aging ocean liner slated for retirement, travels from New York towards Athens to be scrapped.
+Despite safety concerns from Captain Harrison, Linarcos, the new owner's representative, insists he go full speed to save money, preventing Poseidon from taking on ballast.

 Reverend Frank Scott, a minister who believes "God helps those who help themselves", is traveling to a new parish in Africa as punishment for unorthodox views.
 Detective Lieutenant Mike Rogo and wife Linda, a former prostitute, deal with her seasickness.
 Susan Shelby and her younger brother Robin are traveling to meet their parents.
-Robin is interested in how the ship works and frequently visits the engine room.
-Retired Jewish store owner Manny Rosen and wife Belle are going to Israel to meet their 2-year-old grandson for the first time.
+Interested in how the ship works, Robin frequently visits the bridge and engine room.
+Retired Jewish store owner Manny Rosen and wife Belle are going to Israel to meet their two-year-old grandson for the first time.
 Haberdasher James Martin is a love-shy, health-conscious bachelor.
-The ship's singer, Nonnie Parry, rehearses for the New Year's Day celebration.
+The ship's singer, Nonnie Parry, rehearses for the New Year's celebration.

-Passengers gather in the dining room to celebrate.
-The captain is called to the bridge in response to a report of an undersea earthquake.
-He receives word from the lookout that a tsunami is approaching from the direction of Crete.
+As passengers gather in the dining room to celebrate, the captain is called to the bridge in response to a report of an undersea earthquake.
+Seconds after midnight, he receives word that a tsunami is approaching from the direction of Crete.
 After issuing a distress signal, the ship is hit broadside and capsizes, floating upside-down.
+The escape route can only be found "upwards", at the outer hull, now above water.

 In the dining room, survivors take stock of their predicament.
 Acres, an injured waiter, is trapped at the galley door now high above.
-Scott surmises that the escape route will be found "upwards", at the outer hull, now above water.
-Robin tells him the hull near the propeller shaft is only 1 in thick.
-Scott attempts to convince the dozens of survivors in the dining room to travel with him to the ship's hull.
-However, the ship's purser tells the crowd to wait for help.
+Scott attempts to convince everybody to travel with him to the ship's hull, which is only 1 in thick in one small place of that hull.
+The ship's purser, on the other hand, tells the crowd to wait for help.
 Most of the survivors side with the purser.
 The Rosens, the Rogos, Susan, Robin, Acres, Nonnie, and Martin agree to go with Scott, using a Christmas tree as a ladder.
-After the group climbs to the galley, there is a series of explosions.
+After the group climbs to the galley, there are various explosions.
 As seawater floods the dining room, those remaining attempt to climb the tree, but their weight causes it to fall.
 Water fills the room, and the ship begins sinking.